Fr1z/snowboy-pmdl/README.md

 docker build -t snowboy-pmdl .
 ```

 * This will create an image which you can run to train your personal model.
-In order for this to work you'll need to create a directory called model on your host machine (Ubuntu 18 or whatever) and place your three audio files in there.
+In order for this to work you'll need to create a directory called model on your host machine (Ubuntu 18 or whatever) and place at least three audio files in there, max 8 audio files are currently supported.
 So the directory should look something like this (note: the wav files need the exact names as below or it won't work):
 ```
 $ ls model/
-record1.wav  record2.wav  record3.wav
+record1.wav  record2.wav  record3.wav record4.wav record5.wav record6.wav
 ```

 * Finally you can call docker (note: need to be in the parent directory of model):
 ```
-docker run -it -v $(pwd)/model:/snowboy-master/examples/Python/model snowboy-pmdl
+docker run -it -v $(pwd)/model:/snowboy-pmdl-master/examples/Python/model snowboy-pmdl
 ```
 _This command mounts the model directory in the docker container and runs a script which calls generate_pmdl.py_